-Scientific literature shows that the use of TEG technology can help clinicians to improve patient outcomes and reduce costs by analyzing the coagulation state of a blood sample.
-By individualizing goal-directed coagulation management, it is possible to reduce inappropriate blood transfusions, and stratify patients according to their risk of bleeding and/or thrombotic complications.
-There is consequently a great opportunity to achieve substantial cost savings with a goal-directed TEG program.
+Scientific literature shows that the use of TEG technology can help clinicians to improve patient outcomes and reduce costs by analyzing the coagulation state of a blood sample (11-12).
+By individualizing goal-directed coagulation management, it is possible to reduce inappropriate blood transfusions (7-9), and stratify patients according to their risk of bleeding and/or thrombotic complications (3, 10, 13-15).
+There is consequently a great opportunity to achieve substantial cost savings with a goal-directed TEG program (10-11).

 Blood Product Use

-The TEG® System is intended to reduce the use of unnecessary blood products and reduce thrombotic complications leading to improved patient outcomes.
+The overall goal of the TEG® system is to reduce the use of unnecessary blood products and reduce thrombotic complications leading to improved patient outcomes.

-Within the hospital, one in seven patients receives blood products, with a massive associated cost in both lives and dollars, as transfusions are associated with a dramatically increased incidence of death, heart attack and stroke.
-Using TEG to monitor a patient’s hemostasis during surgery allows for a reduction in blood product usage by providing clinicians with information to help determine which specific blood products are needed to stop bleeding, and accurately identifies the need for re-operations by ruling out a coagulopathic cause of bleeding.
+Using the TEG system to monitor a patient’s hemostasis during surgery allows for a reduction in blood product usage by providing clinicians with information to help determine which specific blood products are needed to stop bleeding, and accurately identifies the need for re-operations by ruling out a coagulopathic cause of bleeding (7-12).